 So what happens to Dearman and to his investors?
 The SEC complaint is only a civil complaint.
 If the allegations are true, we believe he should be sent to prison as well.
 The decision to prosecute, however, is one for the United States Attorney or a local District Attorney.
 Any criminal sentence could be enhanced because the scam was an affinity fraud and many of the victims are elderly.

 The probability of recovery from Dearman and his co-defendant is remote.
 His prior employer, Focus, however, may be liable if his victims reasonably believed he was selling these investments through the firm.
 Brokerage firms have an obligation to supervise their employees and prevent “selling away” (cases in which brokers sell investments without the permission of their employer.)

 Fraud and asset recovery is a narrow speciality within the practice of law.
 While there are thousands of collections lawyers within the United States, fraud lawyers specialize in finding hidden money and identifying other persons who may be responsible for aiding and abetting the fraudster.
 Anyone can obtain a judgment but it often takes an asset recovery lawyer to collect on the judgment.

 If you lost your money to any type of scam or affinity fraud, an abusive tax shelter or investment fraud, give us a call.
 We have successfully pursued frauds across the United States and even offshore.
-For more information, contact attorney Brian Mahany at email@example.com or by telephone at (414) 704-6731 (direct).
+For more information, visit our affinity fraud cornerstone content.
+Ready to see if you have a case?
+Contact attorney Brian Mahany at or by telephone at .
 All inquiries are protected by the attorney client privilege and kept in confidence.